naturdrogerie/plenty-cms-library/README.md

 ### Customizing and Theming

-This library was built in addition to the [**Callisto Light**](http://standardtemplate.plenty-showcase.de/) store template and uses [Twitter Bootstrap](http://getbootstrap.com/) for UI functions and styling.
+This library uses [Foundation 5](http://foundation.zurb.com/sites/docs/v/5.5.3/) for UI functions and styling.

 The behaviour and layout of all affected elements are defined in `src/partials`.
 For rendering .html-templates this library uses the [Mustache Syntax](https://github.com/janl/mustache.js/).